Robust multipartite entanglement in dirty topological wires: Model and entanglement witnesses

 \section{Model and entanglement witnesses}

-We study a generalization of the Kitaev chain \cite{KitaevPU2001} with an inhomogeneous (site-dependent) chemical potential $\mu_l$ and an algebraic decay of the superconductive pairing. with exponent $\alpha$~\cite{vodola2014, vodola2016} :
+We study a generalization of the Kitaev chain~\cite{KitaevPU2001} with an inhomogeneous (site-dependent) chemical potential $\mu_l$ and algebraically decaying superconducting pairing~\cite{vodola2014,vodola2016}, characterized by the exponent $\alpha$:

-Here, $\hat{a}_l^\dag$ ($\hat{a}_l$) is the creation (annihilation) operator of a spinless fermion at site $l$, $L$ is the number of lattice sites, $J>0$ is the hopping amplitude, $\Delta$ is the pairing strength and $d_l = l$ for an open chain, while $d_l = \mathrm{min} (l, L-l)$ for a closed one.
-In the limit $\alpha \to \infty$, we have $d_l^{-\alpha} \to \delta_{l, 1}$, where $\delta_{l,m}$ is the Dirac delta function, recovering nearest-neighbour pairing.
-Following Ref.~\cite{Lieb1961}, it is possible to rewrite the Hamiltonian Eq.~(\ref{H}) in a quadratic form and diagonalize the model exactly for any value of $\alpha$ and $\mu_j$, see footnote~\cite{nota1} for details.
+Here, $\hat{a}_l^\dag$ ($\hat{a}_l$) is the creation (annihilation) operator of a spinless fermion at site $l$, $L$ is the number of lattice sites, $J>0$ is the hopping amplitude, $\Delta$ is the pairing strength and $d_l = l$ for an open chain, while $d_l = \mathrm{min} (l, L-l)$ for a closed chain with periodic boundary conditions, in which case the site indices are understood modulo $L$.
+In the limit $\alpha \to \infty$, one has $d_l^{-\alpha} \to \delta_{l,1}$, where $\delta_{l,m}$ is the Kronecker delta, thus recovering nearest-neighbor pairing.
+Following Ref.~\cite{Lieb1961}, the Hamiltonian in Eq.~(\ref{H}) can be rewritten in quadratic form, and the model can be diagonalized exactly for arbitrary values of $\alpha$ and $\mu_l$; see footnote~\cite{nota1} for details.